alkanoidev/journalismus-cli/README.md

     - templating system
     - store by month (1 month = 1 md file)
 - view
-  - today cmd
+  - use list to render md files
+    - read all .md from directory
   - filename cmd
   - open other file
 - after init show prompt to run view or write
 - root cmd if init shows prompt to run view or write
 - msg when created entry
-- write
-  - if exists append